Skip to main content

 Geology

-The Sorte and Quibayo massifs are part of the Serranía de Aroa range, composed predominantly of Precambrian metamorphic rocks including schists, quartzites, and gneisses — some of the oldest exposed rocks in Venezuela.
-The terrain is deeply dissected by erosion, producing steep ridges and narrow valleys typical of the Serranía de Aroa.
+The Macizo de Nirgua, in which the monument sits, is part of the Sistema Montañoso del Caribe (Caribbean Mountain System) and is composed predominantly of Precambrian metamorphic rocks including schists, quartzites, and gneisses — some of the oldest exposed rocks in Venezuela.
+[1] The terrain is deeply dissected by erosion, producing steep ridges and narrow valleys.
 Numerous river gorges expose rock faces of crystalline basement material.
 The soils are generally thin and poor in nutrients, supporting the cloud forest vegetation rather than productive agriculture.
 The geological stability of the massif has contributed to the preservation of its native forest compared with more accessible, lower-elevation areas.
-Hydrothermal features are absent, but numerous cold freshwater springs emerge from the massif's forested slopes.
+Numerous cold freshwater springs emerge from the massif's forested slopes, feeding the rivers that give the monument its critical watershed value.

 Climate And Weather

 The monument experiences a tropical highland climate modified by elevation.
 Lower elevations receive 1,500–2,000 mm of annual rainfall distributed in two wet seasons (April–June and September–November).
-The cloud forest zone above 800 meters receives additional moisture from persistent fog and mist, increasing effective precipitation to over 3,000 mm annually.
+The cloud forest zone above 800 meters receives additional moisture from persistent fog and mist, increasing effective precipitation significantly.
 Temperatures range from 18–28°C at lower elevations to 12–18°C in the cloud forest zone.
 Dry season (December–March) is pronounced at lower elevations but less severe in cloud-bathed upper forest.
 The orographic effect of the massif creates a wetter microclimate relative to the surrounding Yaracuy valley, which experiences significant seasonal drought.

 Human History